Beach paradise beloved by Arizonans soiled by bubbling sewage

 On the marina-front pathway in front of the brewery and restaurant, manhole covers — stretching from one end of the marina to the other — backed up with sewage.

-The last time, in August, sewage spread onto Marvida’s outdoor patio and bubbled up through the drains in the brewery and behind his bar, Thomas said.
+The last time, in August, sewage even spread onto Marvida’s outdoor patio, Thomas said.

 Thomas and his managers shut everything down to clean and disinfect, and tried without success to get the CEA to respond to their reports.